nishantpillai5/customized_mae_agents/README.md

 This is currently nothing, and will become something

 ## Setting up the environment

-[Anaconda](https://www.anaconda.com/) is required to create virtual environments.
+[Anaconda](https://www.anaconda.com/) is required to create dev environment.

-- Create new environments for the project
+- Create new environment for the project

   ```
   make create_environment